Why are at-home COVID-19 rapid test prices rising? - NewsBreak

 “As the President announced in early September, Kroger is one of three national partners who agreed to make at-home, rapid COVID-19 tests available to customers at cost for 100 days,” Kroger spokesperson Tiffany Sanders said.
 “Of note, we fulfilled our commitment to the Biden Administration to sell at cost for 100 days and that pricing program has now phased out and (pre-commitment) retail pricing has been reinstated.”

 Now that the agreement is over, participating retailers are forced to sell the kits at standard pricing, which has raised the average cost per test kit by approximately $8.
-In an effort to cater to customer demand, Walmart agreed to extend the company’s discounted test kit price of $14.00 past the 100-day agreement, before raising the cost to $19.88.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered
+In an effort to cater to customer demand, Walmart agreed to extend the company’s discounted test kit price of $14.00 past the 100-day agreement, before raising the cost to $19.88.

 “The program ended in mid-December,” Walmart spokesperson Tricia Moriarty said.
 “While other retailers increased prices in mid-December, Walmart held the $14.00 through the holidays before increasing the price.”